 Sofia Sears is a writer, student, and activist currently studying feminism, literature, and political science.
 She writes about gender, queerness, literature, love, and sexuality for various publications, including Adolescent, Rookie, Lithium Magazine, the Los Angeles Times, and others.
 You can find her work at sofsears.com.

-Taylor M. Parker is a lifelong practitioner of love, gratitude, and relentless hope.
-Following their time as Channel Kindness reporter and Intern, Taylor now works as a Program Associate for Born This Way Foundation.
+Milo Parker is a lifelong practitioner of love, gratitude, and relentless hope.
+They were a Channel Kindness reporter and Intern, and a program associate for Born This Way Foundation.
 They hold both a B.A. and M.A. in Philanthropic Studies from the Lilly Family School of Philanthropy, where they also received the Channel Kindness Award for Indianapolis in 2017.
-Twice described as “a national treasure,” Taylor is dedicated to actively working towards a kinder and braver world by supporting youth-led civic engagement.
+Twice described as “a national treasure,” Milo is dedicated to actively working towards a kinder and braver world by supporting youth-led civic engagement.

 Terrius Harris is a 2019 TFA Hawaii Corps Member and master’s candidate for legal studies for indigenous people’s law at an Oklahoma University.
 Having received his undergraduate degree from the University of Mississippi, Terrius spent the majority of his adult life in Oxford, MS, where he has written many stories for a variety of publications surrounding indigenous people, environmental advancements/rights, and LGBTQIA+ rights.
 His intention in life is to make a change that is everlasting and impactful.
 Terrius lives a life where he receives knowledge with an open mind, feels each experience with an open heart, and places his feet firmly on the ground to remember the land and community that he’s connected too and working for.